A Centralized portal for users

 4/7 users mentioned that they were used to categorizing and searching for content by assigned topic

-06. slight hang up
+06. A slight hang up

-Working through Legacy framework issues
+Working through legacy framework issues

 The biggest finding to come out of usability testing was that users really wanted a way to save in progress work and come back to it at a later time.

-Use competitive analysis to evaluate how other cloud-based programs manage storing and saving content
+I used a lightweight competitive analysis to evaluate how other cloud-based programs manage storing and saving content

 The solution — Saving locally

-We noticed that these products all had one thing in common that we could leverage, the ability to save content locally on the user's computer.
+I noticed that these products all had one thing in common that we could leverage, the ability to save content locally on the user's computer.
 While this is normally meant for offline saving, it worked well as a compromise for not being able to implement a full drafting feature.

 After confirming feasibility, and checking with our privacy team for any security risks, I drafted up a solution that was incorporated into our final design!